Yvette Flunder

-Yvette A. Flunder (born July 29, 1955) is an American womanist, preacher, pastor, activist, and singer from San Francisco, California.
-She is the senior pastor of the City of Refuge United Church of Christ in Oakland, California, and Presiding Bishop of The Fellowship of Affirming Ministries.
+Yvette A. Flunder (born July 29, 1955) is an American womanist, pastor, activist, and singer from San Francisco, California.
+Currently, she is the senior pastor of City of Refuge United Church of Christ in Oakland, California and Presiding Bishop of The Fellowship of Affirming Ministries.

-Life
+Early life, education, ministry

+Early life

-Flunder, who is of African American heritage, was born in San Francisco, California and raised between the Bay Area and Mississippi.
-She grew up in the Church of God in Christ (COGIC), graduating from the High School from COGIC's Saints Academy in Lexington, Mississippi before returning to California.
-In 1984, she began singing and recording with Walter Hawkins and the Love Center Choir, where she was the lead singer.
-She was later ordained by Hawkins.
+Yvette Flunder, who is African American, was born on July 29, 1955 in San Francisco, California.
+She was raised in the Bay Area as well as in Mississippi.
+When young, Flunder attended a Church of God in Christ (COGIC), and graduated high school at the COGIC's Saints Academy in Lexington, Mississippi before returning to California.

+Education, music, ministry

+Following high school, Flunder attended College of San Mateo, earning her bachelor's degree.
+In 1984, Flunder began singing and recording with Walter Hawkins and Hawkins' Love Center Choir as a lead singer.

+In 1986, Flunder was moved to minister to people with HIV/AIDS in response to the epidemic of the 1980s.
+She founded several not-for-profit enterprises in the San Francisco Bay Area, providing services for people affected by HIV: Hazard-Ashley House, Walker House and Restoration House, through the Ark of Refuge, Inc., which later became the Y. A. Flunder Foundation.

-Flunder earned an undergraduate degree from College of San Mateo.
-She then went on to receive a Certificate of Ministry Studies and a Master of Arts in 1997 from the Pacific School of Religion, before earning her Doctor of Ministry degree from the San Francisco Theological Seminary in 2001.
+Having been previously ordained by Walter Hawkins, Flunder received a Certificate of Ministry Studies in 1991 and a Master of Arts in 1997 from the Pacific School of Religion.
+In 2001, Flunder was awarded a Doctor of Ministry degree from San Francisco Theological Seminary.